asaday/EzImageLoader/README.md

 ####Result

-You can get some information about your request.
+You can get some information about a request.
 ResultReason is enumeration type and gives status of the result.

 - `$0.image` UIImage?
 - `$0.reason` enum ResultReason